Oil embargo, SWIFT, Yandex CEO and National Depository part of EU’s sixth sanction package

 Yandex CEO Volozh

-The EU sanctioned Arcady Volozh, the CEO and the founder of Russia’s internet major Yandex and most valuable digital company in the country prior to the invasion of Ukraine.
+The EU has sanctioned Arcady Volozh, the CEO and the founder of Russia’s internet major Yandex and most valuable digital company in the country prior to the invasion of Ukraine.

 Volozh has already announced resigning from all positions in Yandex and its board.
 Yandex previously saw a cascade of top-level resignations that followed the sanctioning of Yandex Deputy CEO Tigran Khudaverdyan.